thradams/CPrime-V1/README.md

 CPrime is written using itself.
 Some files are 60% generated, see Ast.h and Ast.c.

 ## Why?

+First you need to like C, otherwise you will probably prefer C++ instead of this tool.

 Using this tool you achieve **decoupling** because you don´t have to implement the mechanical relationship between objects.

 This mechanical relatioship also makes possible a **new kind of polimorphism where the coupling is much smaller** than the traditional interface (virtual) methodoly.

 You can compare this code generation with C++ explicity template instantiation.
 But C' instanciates just one function and always explicity.